Do you have them? The tell-tale signs of burnout

 - Adjust your attitude.
 Consider ways to improve your outlook.
 Rediscover enjoyable aspects of your life.
 Make the time to do things you enjoy.

 - Improve your diet.
 Drink a lot of water and eat well-balanced meals.
-Certain food gives you energy and clarity of mind.
-Try not to consume junk food while working as it can make you sluggish and unproductive.
+Food gives you energy and clarity of mind.
+Avoid consuming junk food while working, as it can make you sluggish and unproductive.